Best Cake Pan of 2021

 The OXO Good Grips 9" Square Pan improves upon your classic piece of bakeware in a number of significant ways.
 The aluminized steel is lightweight, yet more durable than a standard aluminum pan, and provides a much more even temperature profile that is perfect for cakes and brownies.
 The dimpled bottom improves cake removal, but the secret to this pan's success is in the nonstick coating.
 The ceramic reinforcement of the coating not only makes this cake pan exceptionally easy to grip but seems also to discourage the flaking that is so common after repeated handwashing.

 Despite the improved durability of the nonstick coating, we would like to see poly-based finishes like PTFE (e.g., Teflon) become a thing of the past.
-On top of that, this pan is certainly on the more expensive side for a single pan, which might dissuade many professional bakers looking to outfit a new kitchen.
-But it is available in a huge variety of shapes and sizes, from loaf and muffin tins to deep-dish pizza pans and even standard, quarter-sheet pans, making this an enticing option, to say the least.
+Also, for a single pan, this product is pricey, which might dissuade many professional bakers looking to outfit a new kitchen.
+But it is available in a huge variety of shapes and sizes, from loaf and muffin tins to deep-dish pizza pans and even standard, quarter-sheet pans, making it an enticing option.

-This sturdy pan is surprisingly lightweight for its construction, but its overall size does not make it particularly easy to store.
-This is eventually going to sound like a broken record — but we also wish that the nonstick coating was both PFOA- and PTFE-free.
+This sturdy pan is surprisingly lightweight for its construction, but its overall size means storage can be a pain.
+We would also prefer that the nonstick coating was both PFOA- and PTFE-free.
 Additionally, it would be nice to have this pan available in a variety of sizes because its deep, 9" shape ends up making a big cake — so make sure you're ready to share the goods.

 No baker's cupboard is complete without a springform pan, and the Hiware 6" Springform is a durable option, thanks to its lightweight steel construction and stainless steel buckle.
 Springform pans are noted for their versatility and for excelling in baking delicate, crusted desserts and dishes, like cheesecakes.
 Not only is this pan thoughtfully designed to last, but Hiware graciously includes 50 pre-cut parchment linings.
 This pan is available in 6", 7", 8", and 10" diameters, and all are designed to fit either a six- or eight-quart pressure cooker.

-We more than appreciate the chemical-free coating on this pan but concede to the irony of wishing that it was more nonstick.
+We really appreciate the chemical-free coating on this pan but concede to the irony of wishing that it was more nonstick.
 Despite the springform design and pre-cut parchment inserts, we still had to use a knife to separate the Graham cracker crust of our cheesecake from the bottom of the pan.
-Fortunately, this pan is very easy to clean and store and will undoubtedly become a constant companion in your baking adventures.
+Fortunately, this pan is a cinch to clean and store and will undoubtedly become a constant companion in your baking adventures.

 Just like the Wilton square pans above, the 10" Wilton Angel Food Cake Tube Pan offers a top-quality piece of bakeware at an exceptional value.
 Although it is also offered in a chromium-steel version with a nonstick coating, we opted to test the more professional, quick-cooling aluminum model.
 We picked this model particularly because it offers a removable bottom/core and feet that elevate the pan for uncomplicated cooling.
 When compared to the classic method of cooling a delicate Angel Food or chiffon cake — which requires careful balancing on a longneck bottle — this pan offers a simple alternative.